Transformers as Algorithms: Generalization and Stability in In-context Learning: Conclusions

-In this work, we approach prompt-based in-context learning as an algorithm learning problem from a statistical perspective.
-Through this view, we presented generalization bounds for MTL where the model is trained with $T$ tasks each mapped to a sequence containing $n$ examples.
-We analyzed generalization bounds for two fundamental scenarios in which the prompts are obtained from a sequence of i.i.d.~(input, output) pairs or a trajectory of a dynamical systems.
-Additionally, we have discussed generalization guarantees on new tasks with respect to excess MTL risk and presented numerical simulations supporting our hypothesis.
-Finally, we have discussed how in-context learning can select the correct hypothesis set over different function classes by implicitly solving empirical risk minimization over {the data provided within the prompt}.
+In this work, we approached in-context learning as an algorithm learning problem with a statistical perspective.
+We presented generalization bounds for MTL where the model is trained with $T$ tasks each mapped to a sequence containing $n$ examples.
+Our results build on connections to algorithmic stability which we have verified for transformer architectures empirically as well as theoretically.
+Our generalization and stability guarantees are also developed for dynamical systems capturing autoregressive nature of transformers.

 There are multiple interesting questions related to our findings: (1) Our bounds are mainly useful for capturing multitask learning risk, which motivates us to study the question: How can we control generalization on individual tasks or prompts with specific lengths (rather than average risk)?
 (2) We provided guarantees for dynamical systems with full-state observations.
-Can we extend such results to more general dynamic settings such as reinforcement learning or system identification with partial state observations? {(3) Our investigation of transfer learning in Section \ref{sec transfer} revealed that transfer risk is governed by the number of MTL tasks and task complexity however it seems to be independent of the model complexity.
-It would be interesting to characterize this inductive bias during pretraining and characterize exactly what algorithm is learned by the transformer.}
+Can we extend such results to more general dynamic settings such as reinforcement/imitation learning or system identification with partial state observations?
+(3) Our investigation of transfer learning in Section \ref{sec transfer} revealed that transfer risk is governed by the number of MTL tasks and task complexity however it seems to be independent of the model complexity.
+It would be interesting to further demystify this inductive bias during pretraining and characterize exactly what algorithm is learned by the transformer.